JoseJPR/Tinder-Interface-for-Cats/README.md

-# Creating the interface of "Tinder" for cats
+# Creating an interface of "Tinder" for cats

 * "Tinder" application for cats with HTML5, CSS3 and JS!

 Tinder is an application to meet people nearby.
-It is developed with native language to iOS and Android.
-And why not with web language and for cats?
+It is developed with native language to iOS and Android, and why not with web language and for cats?

 jose.perez@ceroyuno.es

 # What do you need?

-This project is created with Apache Cordova Framework, to be installed on a mobile device with an operative system compatible.
+This project is created with Apache Cordova Framework, to be installed on a mobile device with a compatible operating system.

-You can get it working with Chrome and Bracket.io as you can see in the screenshot.
+You can get it work with Chrome and Bracket.io as you can see in the screenshot.

 It is recommended to add the plugin for Apache Cordova "Crosswalk" for the Android project.